In This Article

 If you are interested in local events:

-• Solomons Island Dragon Boat Festival (August) – Colorful races and family activities raising funds for local causes.
+• Solomons Island Dragon Boat Festival (August) – If you're in town during August, don’t miss the Solomons Island Dragon Boat Festival.
+It's a fun and colorful event with races and family activities that also raise funds for local causes.

-• River Concert Series (Summer) – Free weekly concerts by the Chesapeake Orchestra at nearby St. Mary’s College.
+• River Concert Series (Summer) – If you’re around in the summer, check out the River Concert Series.
+It’s a free weekly concert by the Chesapeake Orchestra at nearby St. Mary’s College—perfect for a relaxing evening outdoors.

 If you are looking for unique day trips within 30 Minutes of Solomons Island:

-• Historic St. Mary’s City (30 min) – Step back in time at this living history museum showcasing Maryland’s colonial capital.
+• Historic St. Mary’s City (30 min) – Take a step back in time at Historic St. Mary’s City, a living history museum showcasing Maryland’s colonial past.
+It’s a fascinating place to explore.

-• Point Lookout State Park (30 min) – Tour a Civil War prison site, fish, swim, or watch the sun set over the Chesapeake Bay.
+• Point Lookout State Park (30 min) – For a little history mixed with outdoor fun, Point Lookout State Park offers it all.
+You can tour a Civil War prison site, fish, swim, or watch the sunset over the Chesapeake Bay.

 • Where is Solomons Island located?